Neighbourhood Plan FAQs

 What are the benefits of having a Neighbourhood Plan?

-A neighbourhood Plan gives local people the opportunity to influence planning decisions in their area.
-Having a Neighbourhood Plan means that more money from the Community Infrastructure Levy (which developers pay on new houses and buildings) will go to community projects and local needs such as maintenance of public buildings and war memorials.
+A Neighbourhood Plan gives local people the opportunity to influence planning decisions in their area.
+Having a Neighbourhood Plan means that more money from the Community Infrastructure Levy (which developers pay on new houses and buildings) will go to community infrastructure projects and local needs.

 How can I contact you about Chichester’s Neighbourhood Plan?